 Tigers vs. Athletics Highlights

-Seth Brown and the A's defeat Riley Greene and the Tigers, 7-6
+Trey Sweeney and the Tigers defeat Lawrence Butler and the Athletics, 9-1

-Seth Brown and the A's defeat Riley Greene and the Tigers, 7-6
+Trey Sweeney and the Tigers defeat Lawrence Butler and the Athletics, 9-1

-The Packers' situation went from bad to worse at the end of their season-opening loss to the Eagles.
+It's time for a moment to breathe after all that Week 1 action.
+Tera Roberts breaks down some of the lackluster performances we saw on Sunday.

+Never too early to start plugging in those fantasy football waivers!
+Check out this suggested trio for Week 2.

 Can the Dodgers superstar do it?